The localized slice spectral sequence, norms of Real bordism, and the Segal conjecture: Computing the localized slice spectral sequences of

 By \cref{prop-transfer}, the class $\ot_1^2 \gamma \ot_1 a_{\sigma_2}^3$ receives an exotic restriction of filtration jump at most $2$ in integral degree, and the only possible source is $N(\ot_1)u_{\lambda}a_{\sigma}$.
 The same argument applies to all $2$-torsions classes with $(t-s, s)$-bidegrees $(3+4i+4j,1+4i-4j)$ for $i,j \geq 0$.
 The exotic restrictions are represented by the vertical green dashed lines in \cref{fig-E2E4}.

 \begin{rmk} \rm These exotic restrictions are the first family of examples of an interesting phenomenon in the $RO(G)$-graded spectral sequence of Mackey functors.
 Exotic restrictions and transfers can imply nontrivial abelian group extensions.
-As Mackey functors, these extensions are of the form
+By \cref{prop-cohomological}, the transfer of a restriction of a class must be the multiple of this class by the index of the subgroup.
+Therefore, As Mackey functors, these extensions are of the form

 which represents a nontrivial extension